cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/18675795-b8eb-47b3-95fe-2373a486ad98" style="border: 2px solid red" />
 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/a5def9d1-1ab2-4822-9aa9-b8da1f1f22d3" style="border: 2px solid red" />
 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/a748363a-18b8-44f0-b05e-c1436b7e7f1d" style="border: 2px solid red" />

+## Frequently Asked Questions:

+1. Why do we need to update Steam Client to Steam Families Beta?
+We no need to do that before.
+> The game will be hot when it is just released.
+We use this method to reduce the costs and sell the game cheaper otherwise we will have to prepare many accounts and there will be a lot of money and that will make us sell it expensive.

+2. Will it revoke our previous borrow?
+> Don't worry, your previous borrow will not be revoked by the Beta update.

+3. Can I revert the Steam Client update in the future?
+> Yes, just change the Client Beta Participation back to no beta option.

 <h2></h2>